parkerdavis1/agave-astro/src/content/blog/2024-03-01-job-scraper/index.md

 title: I made a web scraper and job posting manager
 description: Using Puppeteer and SQLite
 date: 2024-03-01
 updatedOn:
 tags:
     - javascript
     - sqlite
     - puppeteer
     - job-hunt
     - automation
     - CRUD
 draft: false
-eleventyExcludeFromCollections: false
 ---

 I built a web scraper earlier this week.
 It uses [Sveltekit](https://kit.svelte.dev/) for the front/back end and [SQLite](https://www.sqlite.org/) for the database.
 [Puppeteer](https://pptr.dev/) is used to programmatically traverse the sites and extract the desired information.
 I can then edit the metadata, make notes about each job, and most importantly, check a checkbox to hide the job once I am done with it.

 {% animatedImage "./jobscraper3.gif", "Job Scraper Demo" %}